Four Ways to Save Water and Money

 RescapeCalifornia.org - Get expert help in creating a renewable landscape.

-How-to Video Library - Dozens of helpful videos on irrigation and landscaping from the California Water Efficiency Partnership.
+How-to Video Library - Check out dozens of helpful videos on irrigation and landscaping from the California Water Efficiency Partnership.

 DSRSD Drought Garden - On the east side of the District office, see a selection of water-wise trees, shrubs, cactus and groundcovers, all irrigated with recycled water.